 Her account of the Elgar concerto gave it a powerful modern twist and her expressive interpretation was a revelation for many.
 (A second commercial recording of the Elgar concerto with du Pré as soloist was taken from a live performance in Philadelphia in November 1970, conducted by Daniel Barenboim, then already her husband.)

-Du Pré was born in Oxford, on January 26, 1945, the youngest daughter of Derek and Iris, in whose middle class family music was part of daily life.
+Du Pré was born in Oxford on January 26, 1945, the youngest daughter of Derek and Iris, in whose middle-class family music was part of daily life.
 She had a sister, Hilary, and a brother, Piers.
-Her father’s family came from the Channel Islands and this is the origin of the French name.
+Her father’s family came from the Channel Islands, the origin of the French name.
 Her mother was a fine pianist and a gifted teacher.
 The first time Jacqueline actually grasped a cello to play was when she was four years old, starting with lessons from her mother.
 At the age of six she began receiving lessons at the London Cello School.
-When she was ten years old she won first prize (the Suggia Gift Award), at an international competition.
-This enabled her to further her studies under William Pleeth at the Guildhall School of Music and Drama in London.
-From the age of fourteen to fifteen she studied with world-famous cellists Pablo Casals in Switzerland, Paul Tortelier in Paris and Mstislav Rostropovich in Russia—all of whom praised her talent.
+When she was ten years old she won first prize (the Suggia Gift Award) at an international competition, enabling her to further her studies under William Pleeth at the Guildhall School of Music and Drama in London.
+From the age of fourteen to fifteen she studied with world-famous cellists Pablo Casals in Switzerland, Paul Tortelier in Paris, and Mstislav Rostropovich in Russia—all of whom praised her talent.

 Blessed with a genuine gift of optimism and hope, du Pré often described herself as a lucky person, despite her tragic situation.
 On October 19, 1987, at the age of forty-two, she died at her home in London and was buried in the Jewish cemetery in Golders Green.
 Many famous musicians and old friends attended the funeral.
-Barenboim recited the kaddish and Rabbi Albert Friedlander read Psalm 23 in Hebrew.
+Barenboim recited the Lit.
+(Aramaic) "holy."
+Doxology, mostly in Aramaic, recited at the close of sections of the prayer service.
+The mourner's Kaddish is recited at prescribed times by one who has lost an immediate family member.
+The prayer traditionally requires the presence of ten adult males.Kaddish and Rabbi Albert Friedlander read Psalm 23 in Hebrew.

 In 2004, Barenboim donated one of du Pré’s valuable instruments to a talented young Israeli cellist, Amichai Grosz, a member of the Jerusalem Quartet.